Who has scored the most free-kick goals in football history?

 Koeman had a very successful playing career before he became a manager.
 Despite being a defender by trade, he scored plenty of goals, and free-kicks were one of his specialities.
 Indeed, around 29.1% of his goals were from direct free-kicks.

-Iconic moment: One of his best came for FC Barcelona against Real Madrid in El Clasico in 1994, when a powerful strike bent into the corner in a 5-0 thrashing:
+• Iconic moment: One of his best came for FC Barcelona against Real Madrid in El Clasico in 1994, when a powerful strike bent into the corner in a 5-0 thrashing:

-When could Cristiano Ronaldo match Beckham's tally?
+When could Cristiano Ronaldo match David Beckham's tally?

-If he does score, then excitingly, he'll just be two more free-kick goals away from claiming third spot on this list outright.
 There's also a chance of Ronaldo reaching or exceeding Beckham's tally during the next international break, given that he's still active for Portugal, even at the age of 39.

 Adam is a lead writer on Football Whispers.
-He is a big Arsenal fan, and also follows his local club Wealdstone, made famous by The Wealdstone Raider, of whom he has interviewed.
+He is a big Arsenal fan, and also follows his local club Wealdstone, made famous by The Wealdstone Raider, who he has interviewed.
 Adam also follows darts, boxing, cricket and tennis, among many other sports.